runeberry/PlayerMadeQuests/docs/index.md

 # PlayerMadeQuests

-**PlayerMadeQuests (PMQ)** is an addon for [https://worldofwarcraft.com/en-us/wowclassic World of Warcraft: Classic] that allows you to write your own custom quests, play them in-game, and share them with other players.
+**PlayerMadeQuests (PMQ)** is an addon for [World of Warcraft: Classic](https://worldofwarcraft.com/en-us/wowclassic) that allows you to write your own custom quests, play them in-game, and share them with other players.

 Ready to try it out?
 You can get it here:

-* Download PMQ from [https://www.curseforge.com/wow/addons/pmq CurseForge] (can be installed through the [https://curseforge.overwolf.com/ CurseForge app])
+* Download PMQ from [CurseForge](https://www.curseforge.com/wow/addons/pmq) (can be installed through the [CurseForge app](https://curseforge.overwolf.com/))
-* Download the latest release in a zip file directly from [https://github.com/runeberry/PlayerMadeQuests/releases Github]
+* Download the latest release in a zip file directly from [Github](https://github.com/runeberry/PlayerMadeQuests/releases)

 Several playable demo quests are provided with PMQ to help you learn how to write your own quests.
 Additional help and even more examples can be found on this Wiki.

-You can contribute to PMQ by giving us feedback during the Beta Test - join us on [https://discord.gg/gHMjCgs Discord]!
+You can contribute to PMQ by giving us feedback during the Beta Test - join us on [Discord](https://discord.gg/gHMjCgs)!

 ### Latest News